Han Ji-pyeong: Challenging the 'Orphan Formula' in media

 The foundation subsequently mentioned Han Ji-pyeong in its ongoing campaign.
 In July 2021, Han Chan-hee, Chairman of the Beautiful Foundation, remarked, "[…] Additionally, the image of those who have aged out of care, as portrayed in the media, has become far more diverse.
 An example is the character Han Ji-pyeong, played by actor Kim Seon-ho in the drama Start-Up."
-As part of the Media Awareness Improvement Project, Son Ja-young organized the "Generation MZ: 18 Adults Talk About Tomorrow" event on September 3, 2022.
-At the event, she emphasized the crucial need to portray formerly orphaned characters as "ordinary young people" rather than through a distorted lens.
-The follow-up discussion used two characters as positive examples: Han Ji-pyeong from Start-Up, who was shown simply as a young man forging his life path, Cha Mi-jo (Son Ye-jin) from Thirty-Nine.
+As part of the Media Awareness Improvement Project, Son Ja‑young later organized the "Generation MZ: 18 Adults Talk About Tomorrow" event on September 3, 2022.
+Stressing the need to portray orphaned characters as ordinary young people; the follow‑up discussion named Han Ji-pyeong from Start-Up and Cha Mi-jo (Son Ye-jin) from Thirty-Nine.
+On December 10, 2022, Son organized the "Media Character Awards Ceremony," with winners chosen through a survey and public vote involving 645 participants.
+The initiative featured the Eightheen Adults Award category created to recognize nuanced portrayals of youth preparing for self-reliance.
+Oh Mi-joo (played by Shin Se-kyung) from the drama Run On placed first, followed by Han Ji-pyeong in second place.

-The campaign continued with the Media Character Awards Ceremony, organized by Son Ja-young on December 10, 2022.
-The awards recognized productions that best portrayed "youth preparing for self-reliance" characters and highlighted their complex nature.
-The winners were selected based on a survey and public voting, including input from the youth themselves.
-A total of 645 participants chose Oh Mi-joo (Shin Se-kyung) from the drama Run On as the winner of the 18 Adults Award, with Han Ji-pyeong placing second.